Research

 • Material Design, Development, Durability and Diagnostics

-• Exploration of membrane chemistries for improved transport or durability
+• Exploration of membrane chemistries for improved performance, efficiency, and durability

 • Enhancing membrane durability to monitor and mitigate chemical-mechanical degradation

-• Elucidating ionomer thin-film behavior to improve electrode performance and cell efficiency
+• Elucidating ionomer thin-films and ionomer-catalyst interface to improve electrode performance and cell efficiency

-• Characterization of solid polymer-electrolyte membranes and interfaces for clean energy
+• Characterization of solid polymer-electrolyte membranes and interfaces for various applications

 • Electrochemical-Mechanical Phenomena